 Moreover, a mafia will punctuate such methods with instances of its willingness to enact cruelty to a very visible extreme, in pursuit of quiescence and silence on the part of its members and affiliates.

 Reader please note that this article has not been ‘debunked’ by NFL hit man wannabe and supposed sports writer Josh Dubow.
 Josh holds a notorious reputation for his negative Raider-focused shtick.1 2 Every documented source, base calculation, assumption, full spreadsheet image, annotation, and chart derivation is shown for every contention in this article.
 To wit: Christopher Hansen, Raidersblog.com sports writer said on 19 Jan 2022, “[The Ethical Skeptic’s] Raiders penalty analysis is sound.”3 In contrast, I am not seeking attention nor a career boost over this matter.
 I paid $29,000 for a purposefully defective NFL product which specifically targeted Raiders fans for harm.
 As a result I am sounding the alarm for other prospective consumers.

-The Mafia Cheat – Exemplified by NFL’s Exploitation of Interpretive Penalty Call/No-Call Inflection Points
+The NFL’s Exploitation of Interpretive Penalty Call/No-Call Inflection Points

 Cheating is the spice which makes the chef d’oeuvre.
 Cheat through bias of omission not commission, only marginally enough to enact the goal and then no further, and while bearing a stately manner in all other things.
 Intimidate or coerce participants to remain silent.